aldwindavee/aldwindavee/README.md

 - 👋 Hi, I’m Aldwin Dave Conahap
-- 🌱 Senior Applied Mathematics student at University of the Philippines Mindanao
+- 🌱 BS Applied Mathematics graduate at University of the Philippines Mindanao
 - 👀 I’m interested in Statistics, Machine Learning, Deep Learning, and Operations Research

 - Email: aldwindaveee@gmail.com
 - LinkedIn: https://www.linkedin.com/in/aldwin-dave-conahap-0aa731213/
+- Resume Link: aldwindaveconahap.jobs180.com

 <!---
 aldwindavee/aldwindavee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.